-12.8 The PRA considers firms should train customer facing staff to answer questions from customers about the change in the deposit protection limit.
+12.8A The PRA expects firms to train customer facing staff to answer questions from customers about the change in the deposit protection limit by 30 January 2017 or as soon as practicable after 30 January 2017, regardless of when a firm's written materials are amended.
 At a minimum, the PRA considers this training should include:

-- what the limit is changing to and when; - who is and is not protected up to £85,000 during the period from 3 July 2015 until 31 December 2015 and thereafter; and - what are the implications for depositors with aggregate eligible deposits over the new deposit protection limit.
+- what the limit is changing to and when;

+- who is, and is not, protected; and

+- what are the implications for depositors with aggregate eligible deposits over the new deposit protection limit.

-12.9 Before staff are adequately trained, firms should instruct staff to direct customers to the FSCS website in the first instance.
+12.9A Until such time as staff training is completed, the PRA expects firms' staff to direct customers to the FSCS website in the first instance.